pingcap/docs-cn/v3.1/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION
 - Default value: 0
-- This variable is used to set whether the `auto_increment` property of a column is allowed to be removed by executing `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE` statements.
+- This variable is used to set whether the `AUTO_INCREMENT` property of a column is allowed to be removed by executing `ALTER TABLE MODIFY` or `ALTER TABLE CHANGE` statements.
 It is not allowed by default.

 ### tidb_enable_stmt_summary